PrettyRKsana/privacy-policy/readme.md

-# Privacy Policy for Your App Name
+# Privacy Policy for n8n

 **Effective Date:** June 20, 2025

-**Your App Name** ("we", "our", or "us") operates as an open-source project hosted on GitHub at [https://github.com/YourGitHubUsername/privacy-policy](https://github.com/YourGitHubUsername/privacy-policy).
+**n8n** ("we", "our", or "us") operates as an open-source project hosted on GitHub at [https://github.com/PrettyRKsana/privacy-policy](https://github.com/PrettyRKsana/privacy-policy).
 This Privacy Policy explains how we collect, use, and handle your data.

 ---